ish-app/ish/README.md

 ## Build for iOS

-Open the project in Xcode and click Run.
-If you're not me, first open the project build settings and change `ROOT_BUNDLE_IDENTIFIER` to something unique.
+Open the project in Xcode, open iSH.xcconfig, and change `ROOT_BUNDLE_IDENTIFIER` to something unique.
+Then click Run.
 There are scripts that should do everything else automatically.
 If you run into any problems, open an issue and I'll try to help.

 ## Build command line tool for testing